Theory of coherent interaction-free detection of pulses: Coherent interaction-free measurements with qutrits

 For mixed states, these expressions generalize immediately as

 where $\rho$ is the initial state.
-As we will see later, in real systems under decoherence the operators $S$ and $B$ will also be modified accordingly.
+As we will see later, in real systems under decoherence, the operators $S$ and $B$ will also be modified accordingly.

-Table \ref{tab:proj_probs} shows the resulting probabilities and the projective interaction-free efficiency defined as $\eta = p_{\rm det}/(p_{\rm det} + p_{\rm abs})$, for $N$ = 1, 2, 3, and 4, at $\phi = \pi/(N+1)$, $\theta = \pi$ and $\varphi = \pi/2$, starting with the initial state $|0\rangle$.
-Comparing the efficiencies from Table I and II, we note that there is a clear advantage of the coherent interaction-free detection protocol with respect to the projective one, with the coherent efficiency $\eta_c$ already exceeding 0.999 for $N=3$.
+Table~\ref{tab:proj_probs} shows the resulting probabilities and the projective interaction-free efficiency, defined as $\eta = p_{\rm det}/(p_{\rm det} + p_{\rm abs})$, for $N$ = 1, 2, 3, and 4, at $\phi = \pi/(N+1)$, $\theta = \pi$ and $\varphi = \pi/2$, starting with the initial state $|0\rangle$.
+Comparing the efficiencies from Table I and II, we note a clear advantage of the coherent interaction-free detection protocol over the projective one, with the coherent efficiency $\eta_c$ already exceeding 0.999 for $N=3$.